Top 30 Foods High In Purines And How They Affect The Body

 100 grams of leek contain 74 milligrams of purines

-Leeks are especially rich in vitamin A,lutein, and zeaxanthini XA type of organic pigment found in high levels in dark green veggies and fruits and helps protect eye tissues from damage. – all of which promote healthy vision.
+Leeks are especially rich in vitamin A,lutein, and zeaxanthini A type of organic pigment found in high levels in dark green veggies and fruits and helps protect eye tissues from damage. – all of which promote healthy vision.
 Vitamin A also supports the development of healthy blood cells and mucous membranes throughout the body, and promotes the proper transfer of oxygen.

 5. Apricot

-Apricots are rich in potassium, one mineral every cell in the body requires for optimum functioning.
+.
 Potassium is important for heart functioning and muscle contraction, and it also helps lower blood pressure levels.

 6. Brussels Sprouts